-On the whole, you’ll find the market will turn around when it approaches your Bollinger Band.
+On the whole, you will find the market will turn around when it approaches your Bollinger Band.

 These bands often yield the best results at the weekend.
 This is because in the week news events and big traders can start new movements, so the trading range varies more.
 When the standard variation shifts, so do the upper and lower Bollinger Bands.
 Strong movements will stretch the bands and carry the boundaries on the trends.
 This can render predictions useless.

 However, the reduced volume on the weekend makes the market more stable.
-It’s unlikely a substantial number of traders will jump on a movement and disrupt the status quo.
+It is unlikely a substantial number of traders will jump on a movement and disrupt the status quo.

-You need to follow just three steps to implement your new strategy.
+You need to follow just three steps to implement your new weekend trading strategy:

 - Build your chart – Decide on an instrument and then set up your price chart with your Bollinger Bands.